GoogleCloudPlatform/partner-support-scripts/README.md

 # Google Cloud Platform Partner Scripts

-The purpose of this collection of scripts is to give a platform to release scripts that will be useful to help Partners easily collect information they may require to run their business.
+The purpose of this collection of scripts is to give our Partners a central repository where we can release scripts that will be useful to them.

 # list-projects